molloy-lab/TREE-QMC-v2/README.md

 ```
 ./TREE-QMC -i <input file> -o <output file name>
 ```

-See [this tutorial](tutorial/README.md) for more information.
-Also, check out the TREE-QMC usage options with this command:
+To see the TREE-QMC usage options, use this command:
 ```
 ./TREE-QMC -h
 ```